erickrr-bd/Tekium-PAN-Hunter-Script/README.md

 # Characteristics
 - Search for VISA, AMEX and MASTER CARD card numbers (based on regular expressions)
-- Shows the first five matches of each file
+- Shows the total number of possible PAN's per file
 - Masks the first 12 characters of the card number, for security reasons
 - Option to exclude specific directories or folders
 - Generates a log file with the search results
 - Shows the progress of the search on the screen
 - Validate the possible PAN using the [Luhn algorithm](https://es.wikipedia.org/wiki/Algoritmo_de_Luhn)
+- Obtains the hash of the file with the result (validate file integrity)

 # Requirements for Windows Systems
 - Windows system